cue-lang/cuelang.org/hugo/content/en/docs/reference/cli/cue-mod-tidy/index.md

 Usage:
   cue mod tidy [flags]

+Flags:
+      --check   check for tidiness only; do not update module.cue file

 Global Flags:
   -E, --all-errors   print all available errors
   -i, --ignore       proceed in the presence of errors